koii-network/docs/develop/koii-software-toolkit-sdk/wallet-and-faucet.md

 <ContentLink title="Faucet | Koii Network" link="https://faucet.koii.live/" imageLink="https://faucet.koii.live/favicon.ico" />

 <br />
 Now you have your wallet and some KOII in it.
-Enjoy the environment with Koii task and more features!
+Enjoy the environment with Koii tasks and more features!